JensBender/loan-default-prediction/README-hf-space.md

 2.  **Click Predict**: The app will process your input and display the prediction ("Default" or "No Default") along with probabilities.
 3.  **Interpret Results**: Combine prediction with human judgment and additional information.
 Predictions should not be used as the sole factor for loan decisions.

+### How It Works
+- The app uses a **FastAPI backend** to serve the machine learning model pipeline.
+- The **Gradio frontend** provides a user-friendly interface so users can enter applicant information through a simple form.
+- Backend and frontend ship together in a single **Docker** container that Hugging Face Spaces runs end-to-end.

 ### Links
 | Component | Description | Link |
 |------------|--------------|------|